Top 15 Platforms for Finding Probate Leads

 Overview

-From probate real estate to homeowners, this site provides services for lead generation.
+- From probate real estate to homeowners, this site offers lead-generation services.

-Cost for investors: There are two options: a subscription-based and a pricing-per-lead-based model.
+- Cost for investors: There are two options: a subscription-based model and a per-lead pricing model.

 15. Propstream